Add MySQL Database CDC source to an eventstream

 Enable the binlog

 You must enable binary logging for MySQL replication.
 The binary logs record transaction updates for replication tools to propagate changes.
+This section uses Azure Database for MySQL CDC as an example to show the configuration steps.

 1. On the Azure portal page for your Azure Database for MySQL account, select Server parameters under Settings in the left navigation.